 Houston Texans — 4.5

-The win totals for the Cleveland Browns have been removed by Draftkings.
-This likely is due to caution surrounding the current Deshaun Watson legal situation.
-When initially released, the Browns opened at 9.5 wins on DraftKings.
+The win totals for the Cleveland Browns have been removed by DraftKings, likely in anticipation of a potential Deshaun Watson suspension.
+When initially released, the Browns opened at 9.5 wins.

 NFC win totals